Anugithub11/CHAT_BOT/README.md

 - How to enable/disable querying unstructured sources with the bot.

 ## Prerequisites
-- This project requires a [Language resource](https://aka.ms/create-language-resource) with Custom question answering enabled.
+- This project requires a [Language resource](https://aka.ms/create-language-resource) with Custom question answering enabled and Microsoft Azure Account

 ### Configure knowledge base of the project
 - Follow instructions [here][Quickstart] to create a Custom question answering project.
 You will need this project's name to be used as `ProjectName` in [appsettings.json](appsettings.json).